|

 equivalent to sccs prs.

-edited to standard output.
-Takes the -b, -u, and -U
+to standard output.
+Takes the -b, -u, and -U options like

-be used with caution, since any changes made since the
+used with caution, since any changes made since the get

 The following exit values shall be returned: